ibm-cloud-docs/vmware-service/tutorials/vmwaas-ipsec-tunnel.md

 {: toc-completion-time="1h"}

 This tutorial might incur costs.
-Use the [Cost estimator](https://cloud.ibm.com/estimator/) to generate a cost estimate based on your projected usage.
+Use the [Cost estimator](https://cloud.ibm.com/estimator/){: external} to generate a cost estimate based on your projected usage.
 {: tip}